eiximenis/tvision2docs/content/en/docs/core/component-lifecycle.md

 * `WhenComponentWillbeUnmounted` (`OnComponentWillbeUnmounted` action): Invoked when the component is about to be invoked giving the chance to the component to abort the operation
 * `WhenChildMounted` (`OnChildMountedAction` action): Invoked when a child component is mounted
 * `WhenChildUnmounted` (`OnChildMountedUnmounted` action): Invoked when a child component is unmounted.
+* `WhenComponentTreeUpdatedByMount` (`OnTreeUpdatedByMount` action): Invoked when the component tree was updated because this component was mounted.

 > When adding a component as a child, it is possible to use an option to avoid the `OnChildMountedAction` to be called.